defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

 **NOTE:** this object requires `Microsoft Visual C++ Redistributable 2015+` / `MSVCP14x.dll` & `VCRUNTIME14x.dll`

-**NOTE:** if you enable multi instance feature, then this object also needs FMod, you need to download it from <https://www.fmod.com/> and obey license
+**NOTE:** if you want to enable multi instance feature, you need to define `FMOD_AUDIO` then rebuild the project.
+In this mode this object also needs FMod, you need to download dlls from <https://www.fmod.com/> and obey [license](https://www.fmod.com/licensing)

 - FMod
   - fmod.dll
+  - fmodL.dll (if you want to debug the extension)

 ## Properties